-Aug 28 (Reuters) - The following were the top stories on the New York Times business pages on Tuesday.
+Aug 28 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.